lance940916/quickstart/README.md

-# 项目内容

-1. 平时整理的代码模板
-2. 学习技术时整理的代码
+# All Kinds Of Technology Quickstart